farcasterxyz/docs/docs/learn/what-is-farcaster/messages.md

 ## Deletion

 An account can delete any of its messages at any time by publishing a corresponding delete message.
-Wherever possible, the delete will preserve privacy by removing the contents of the message and leaving a tombstone in its place.
+Wherever possible, the delete will remove the contents of the message and leave a tombstone in its place.
 A deleted message will still count towards the account's storage limit until it expires by being pushed out by a newer message.

 ## Timestamps